turicas/rows/docs/index.md

 ## Semantic Versioning

 `rows` uses [semantic versioning][semver].
-Note that it means we do not guarantee API backwards compatibility on `0.x.y` versions.
+Note that it means we do not guarantee API backwards compatibility on `0.x.y` versions (but we try the best to).

 ## License